The Geiger counter clicks as it detects radiation, so beware if it gets too loud.

 , a comedy trope.
 Contrast with Everything Sensor

-because it's not an EVERYTHING sensor.
-It detects only the one thing that is Serious Business
+; The Little Detecto only detects the one thing that is Serious Business

 open/close all folders